space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 - **Eyeslug | high | low | any**

-One of the changeling's eyes falls out and rapidly regrows, creating a bloody eyeslug that can go under doors, ventcrawl, be picked up, and only has 5 HP.
-If the eyeslug ever comes across a stunned or critical humanoid, it can burrow into their face, killing the eyeslug and infecting them with a disease shortly after that causes the humanoid to slowly exhibit symptoms of a starving changeling, but without the changeling's ability to recover from them quickly.
-The longer the humanoid has this disease, the more biomass a changeling will acquire upon devouring them.
-A dead humanoid can be infected but will not progress the infection until they're revived.
+Starts a ghost role raffle that lasts for 10 seconds, once it concludes one of the changeling's eyes will fall out as an eyeslug with the winning ghost in control.
+The eye will regrow instantly.

+Eyeslugs have 5 HP and move slower than a human.
+They can ventcrawl, move underneath doors, and are small (1x2) items that can be picked up.
+An eyeslug can interact with a stunned/critical humanoid to begin a 1-second doafter which will be cancelled if either move.
+Once concluded, the eyeslug will burrow into the victim's face and infect them with a disease.
+Infecting a humanoid kills the eyeslug.

+The disease given by eyeslugs will cause the humanoid to begin exhibiting outwardly visible symptoms identical to that of a hungry changeling, starting symptoms at 35 biomass, and progressing at half the rate a regular changeling would progress at.
+After 14 minutes of infection, the victim will begin taking slow damage, and the changeling will be made aware through their hivemind channel.
+The longer a victim is infected, the more biomass a changeling will gain from devouring them, but a dead victim will not progress their infection, and a rotting victim will immediately lose all bonus biomass and be cured.
+I do not currently know how an infection would be cured normally since we don't have surgery.
+- At 5 minutes infected, biomass will increase to 150
+- at 10 minutes infected, biomass will increase to 250
+- at 15 minutes infected, biomass will increase to 450, biomass does not increase past this point.

+Intended as a method for a more careful and calculated changeling to efficiently collect biomass without causing too much damage to the crew, which would attract a lot of attention to itself.
+Could also be used as scouts, or used to cause chaos by infecting random people and having them require medical to cure them.
+A person could also be infected, know they are infected, and fear the changeling's oncoming attack, driving up the terror already instilled.

 - **Handspider | low | medium | any**

-The changeling's currently active hand falls off and rapidly regrows, dropping their held item and creating a handspider that moves quickly and can ventcrawl but cannot directly damage people.
-The handspider can jump onto people's faces to stun them for around 5 seconds, this ability has a long cooldown and leaves the handspider stuck in place for the duration of that stun.
-The handspider cannot stun people wearing a face-covering helmet or mask unless the mask is cosmetic such as the clown mask.
+Starts a ghost role raffle that lasts for 10 seconds, once it concludes one of the changeling's hands will fall off as a handspider with the winning ghost in control.
+The hand will regrow instantly.

+Handspiders have 15 HP and move slower than a human.
+They have the ability to leap at people to stun them for 3 seconds if they connect, but cannot deal damage.
+The handspider cannot stun someone wearing a mask unless that mask is cosmetic, such as the clown mask, and The handspider will be stuck in place on top of their target for 2 seconds after a successful stun.
+A handspider can grasp a single item to rotate and operate it, but it cannot move while doing so.
+If someone picks up the item the handspider will be thrown off.

+Intended as a scout, or a partner for an eyeslug.
+A handspider could stun a victim while the eyeslug infects them, or it could simply assist the changeling in combat by stunning poor souls that dared to fight.

 - **Legworm | medium | high | disguised**

-One of the changeling's legs falls off and gradually regrows, rendering the changeling unable to walk for around 15 seconds and creating a Legworm.
-The legworm is a relatively bulky fighter that can assist the changeling in combat, dealing fair blunt damage on m1 and being able to disarm on m2, but it is not extremely mobile and dies quickly in one-on-one fights.
+Starts a ghost role raffle that lasts for 10 seconds, once it concludes one of the changeling's legs will fall off as a legworm with the winning ghost in control.
+The changeling's missing leg will regrow after 15 seconds, and during that time they are unable to move.

+Legworms have 50 HP and move noticeably slower than a human.
+They deal 16 blunt damage on M1 and can disarm on M2.
+Legworms heal 12 brute and 1 heat damage for every hit they land, that's only 4 of each brute damage type.

+Intended to either cause chaos and distraction while the changeling discreetly acts elsewhere or to assist the changeling in major fights.

 - **Chitinworm | medium | high | true**

-Replaces the Legworm ability when in true form, and does not cost extra to unlock once the legworm can be used.
-Replaces the 15-second stun with a 15-second slowdown and creates a much more deadly Chitinworm, a variation of the legworm with a bit more health that also deals extra slash damage on hit.
+Replaces the legworm ability when in true form, and does not require a separate purchase.
+Starts a ghost role raffle that lasts for 10 seconds, once it concludes one of the changeling's legs will fall off as a chitinworm with the winning ghost in control.
+The changeling's missing leg will regrow after 15 seconds, and during that time they are slowed by 25%.

+Chitinworms have 30 HP and move noticeably slower than a human.
+They deal 9 blunt and 9 slash damage on M1 and wideswing on M2.

+Intended to be a high-cost method of turning the tides of a fight, the changeling can create multiple of these during a single encounter if it has the biomass to do so.

 - **Headcrab | medium | free | any**

-An absolute last resort for a changeling that has been incapacitated and cannot rejuvenate itself.
-The changeling's head detaches over the course of about 20 seconds, leaving behind its body and turning into an angry crab with a single goal: Survive.
-The headcrab can ventcrawl, moves at the same speed as a human, and is quite fragile with around 20 HP.
-It can stun like the handspider and deals low slashing damage when it attacks.
-If the headcrab finds or makes a dead|critical person, it can burrow into them and, after around a minute, take control and live again.
-A changeling will usually be in a dead body by the time they take control, so they'll be forced to use stasis until they can repair their wounds, or until a clueless doctor revives them.
-Once a changeling takes control of a body, they will lose all their unlocked abilities, and only be left with 50 biomass.
-This ability cannot be used while starving.
+A changeling begins a 20-second invisible doafter that triggers red popups every 4 seconds for its duration.
+Once completed, the changeling's neck breaks and its head leaps off in the direction of the changeling's cursor.

+The headcrab has 20 HP and moves at the same speed as a human.
+It can ventcrawl and deals 10 slash damage on M1.
+It has the ability to leap at people to stun them for 5 seconds if it connects regardless of mask status, it will not be stuck in place after a successful stun.
+A headcrab can burrow into a dead/critical person after a 5-second doafter, and five minutes after burrowing the changeling will take control of that person.
+The changeling will have 50 biomass and no abilities after taking control of a person but still has access to all its DNA and hivemind.
+If the headcrab burrows into a changeling in stasis, it will be destroyed.
+The changeling that destroyed it will receive 30 biomass and all the regular benefits of devouring another changeling, except for its abilities since the headcrab has none.
-If a headcrab dies the changeling is fully dead, regardless of if their body is still intact.
-A headcrab CAN be revived, but why would anyone do that?
-A dead headcrab can be picked up and is a medium item, grinding it nets you enough chitizene to use a false armblade for a minute
+If a headcrab dies the changeling is fully dead, regardless of if its body is still intact.
+A dead headcrab can be picked up and is a medium item.
+Grinding it nets you 40u of chitizene, and selling it to cargo is worth 25,000 spesos.

+Intended as a last resort for a discovered changeling that's about to be gibbed/cremated but either cannot use rejuvenate or doesn't want to.

 #### COMBAT